garrett-laroy-johnson/slomoco-web/src/projs/a-tilting-body-of-precarious-maps-and-migrant-constellations.md

 {
 "metadata": {
-  "title": "A Tilting Body of Precarious Maps and Migrant Constellations", "subtitle" : "live performance by @marcelzaes in collaboration with @SloMoCo participants", "author": "Alys Longley and DotDot Studio",
+  "title": "A Tilting Body of Precarious Maps and Migrant Constellations", "author": "Alys Longley and DotDot Studio",
   "type": "microresidency",
   "phase": "fall",